-Chapman’s awards in the past ten years include a Boston Dance Alliance Rehearsal & Retreat Fellowship (2014), a Brother Thomas Fellowship from The Boston Foundation (2013), a Boston Center for the Arts Dance Residency (2011), and a Summer Stages Dance/Baryshnikov Arts Center Residency (2008).
-She has also been featured in Dance Magazine as one of “25 To Watch” (2008).
-Chapman is honored to announce that the Catalyst series at The Dance Complex will be supporting the creation, production, and presentation of a new LCTC work in the 2016-17 season.
-She is also continuing her role as Resident DanceMaker for the Shaker Dance Revival Project at Canterbury Shaker Village, creating programming and curating performances.
+Chapman’s awards in the past 10 years include a Boston Dance Alliance Rehearsal and Retreat Fellowship (2014), a Brother Thomas Fellowship from the Boston Foundation (2013), a Boston Center for the Arts Dance Residency (2011), and a Summer Stages Dance/Baryshnikov Arts Center Residency (2008).
+She has also been featured in Dance Magazine as one of “25 to Watch” (2008).
+Chapman is honored to announce that the Catalyst series at the Dance Complex will be supporting the creation, production, and presentation of a new LCTC work in the 2016-2017 season.
+She is also continuing her role as resident dance maker for the Shaker Dance Revival Project at Canterbury Shaker Village, creating programming and curating performances.

 Chapman received her training at the Royal Winnipeg Ballet School and L'Ecole supérieure de ballet du Québec, as well as from such renowned Boston veterans as Frances Kotelly and Samuel Kurkjian.
 With equal training and professional experience in all of the classical ballet forms and in many of the modern and contemporary dance modalities, Chapman brings a particular and unique knowledge into her classroom.
 Additionally, she teaches at the Ballet Arts Centre of Winchester and is codirector of the center's preprofessional performing groups and company track.